Under The Hood

-- The fee for the registration will be $101 ( unless it's a truck, motorcycle or another kind of vehicle).
-You can see the fee structure on these kinds of vehicles here.
+- The fee for the registration will be $101 ( if passenger or b-truck), you can see the fee structure on other kinds of vehicles here.

 Once these fees are paid at your local SOS office or one of the other options mentioned- you will receive your new license plate.

 Verify the vehicles VIN, Odometer reading, and provide proof of Auto Insurance